AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 # Goal:
- Provide a walk-through example of what goes into setting up and running ARGweaver.
+ Provide a step-by-step example of what goes into setting up and running ARGweaver.
 I draw heavily on insights/recommendations from Hubisz and Siepel (2020):

 Hubisz M, Siepel A. Inference of ancestral recombination graphsusing ARGweaver.
 Methods Mol Biol.2020; 2090:231–266. https://doi.org/10.1007/978-1-0716-0199-0_10